-Most businesses don’t know their current print spend and don’t know where to look for that information.
+Most businesses don’t know their current print spend.
+They also don’t even know where to look for that information.
 If your business is like most, you probably have a setup that looks something like this:

 If this situation sounds familiar, you’re not alone.
 Most businesses that don’t work with an MPS provider have a printing environment that looks something like this.
 These types of setups typically cause frustrations for your end-users, cost way more than they should, and are a data breach waiting to happen.